RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 Moreover, PyPackIT also activates on a scheduled basis, executing CM/CR/CT pipelines that perform various maintenance and monitoring tasks on the repository and each released library version, sustaining the health of the software and its development environment.
 When actions are required, these pipelines automatically submit issue tickets for manual implementation,
 PRs for automatic fixes that require review, or they directly apply updates to the project.

 Therefore, PyPackIT's comprehensive, dynamic, and highly customizable project skeleton and cloud-native development environment eliminate the need for project setup and configuration, enabling Python projects to immediately begin the actual implementation of software, even directly from the web browser.
 PyPackIT's automated development workflow greatly simplifies the software development process, limiting manual tasks to writing issue tickets, essential code, test cases, and minimal documentation, while other activities are automatically carried out on the cloud, consistently enforcing best practices throughout the software development life-cycle.
 Since these repetitive software engineering and management activities are the most common cause of problems in open-source software projects, their automation significantly improves product quality, while allowing developers to solely focus on the creative aspects of their project.
 PyPackIT thus greatly benefits open-source software engineering that is often faced with challenges regarding funding, time, and staffing, by accelerating development and enabling the consistent and reliable production of high-quality software with minimal cost and effort.

-:::{admonition} Getting Started
+:::{admonition} What's Next
 :class: seealso

+Nex

 If you can't wait to get started with PyPackIT, skip to the [User Manual](#manual) for detailed instructions